streamlit/docs/content/streamlit-cloud/share-your-app/share-previews.md

 ## Preview images

-Community Cloud takes a screenshot of your app once a day and uses it as the preview image, unlike titles and descriptions, which are pulled directly from your app's code or GitHub repository.
+Streamlit Community Cloud takes a screenshot of your app once a day and uses it as the preview image, unlike titles and descriptions which are pulled directly from your app's code or GitHub repository.
 This screenshot may take up to 24 hours to update.

 ### Switching your app from public to private